qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 WFS3 (OGC API Features)
 ==============================================

-WFS3 is the first implementation of the new generation of OGC protocols, it is described by the `OGC API - Features - Part 1: Core <http://docs.opengeospatial.org/is/17-069r3/17-069r3.html>`_  document.
+WFS3 is the first implementation of the new generation of OGC protocols.
+It is described by the `OGC API - Features - Part 1: Core <http://docs.opengeospatial.org/is/17-069r3/17-069r3.html>`_  document.

 Here is a quick informal summary of the most important differences between the well known